Synergism: Historical developments

 Before Augustine (354–430), the synergistic view of salvation was almost universally endorsed.

 Pelagius (c.
 354–418), however, argued that humans could perfectly obey God by their own will.
-The Pelagian view is therefore referred to as "humanistic monergism".
+The Pelagian view is therefore referred to as "human monergism".
 This view was condemned at the Council of Carthage (418) and Ephesus (431).

 In response, Augustine proposed a view in which God is the ultimate cause of all human actions, a compatibilist form of theological determinism.
 The Augustinian view is therefore referred to as "divine monergism".
 However, Augustinian soteriology implied double predestination, which was condemned by the Council of Arles (475).

 During this period, a moderate form of Pelagianism emerged, later termed semi-Pelagianism.
 This view asserted that human will initiates salvation, rather than divine grace.
 The semi-Pelagian view is therefore described as "human-initiated synergism".

 In 529, the Second Council of Orange addressed semi-Pelagianism and declared that even the inception of faith is a result of God’s grace.
 This highlights the role of prevenient grace enabling human belief.
 This view, often referred to as "semi-Augustinian," is therefore described as "God-initiated synergism".
 The Council also rejected predestination to evil.